dstackai/dstack/docs/docs/index.md

 ??? info "GPU cloud"

-    If you want `dstack` to provide cloud GPU,
+    If you want to use the cloud version of `dstack`,
     <a href="#" data-tally-open="w7K17R">sign up</a>, and configure the client
     with server address, user token, and project name using `dstack config`.